jgauthi/poc_symfony6_messenger/README.md

-# POC Symfony 6.4 with Messenger component + Docker (LAMP with Supervisor, MailDev, RabbitMQ)
+# POC Symfony 6.4 with Messenger component + Scheduler + Docker (LAMP with Supervisor, MailDev, RabbitMQ)
 Messenger provides a message bus with the ability to send messages and then handle them immediately in your application or send them through transports (e.g. queues) to be handled later.
-To learn more deeply about it, read the [Messenger component docs](https://symfony.com/doc/6.2/messenger.htmlcomponents/messenger.html).
+To learn more deeply about it, read the [Messenger component docs](https://symfony.com/doc/6.4/messenger.htmlcomponents/messenger.html).
+[Scheduler](https://symfony.com/doc/6.4/messenger.htmlcomponents/scheduler.html) is a component that allows you to schedule messages to be sent at a later time, which is useful for delayed tasks or periodic jobs.

 The messages are automatically consumed (send) by a worker from [supervisor](http://supervisord.org).
-Without it, you need to launch manually the command `make messenger` (or `php bin/console messenger:consume async` in local symfony server).
+Without it, you need to launch manually the command `make messenger` (or `php bin/console messenger:consume async scheduler_default` in local symfony server).

 ## Prerequisites